 Nondeductible contributions to an IRA are made with after-tax dollars and this is a major distinction.
-You've already paid taxes on this money so these contributions don't offer you a tax break in the year you make them.
+You've already paid taxes on this money, so these contributions don't offer you a tax break in the year you make them.
 So why bother?
-Why not contribute to a traditional IRA instead so you can deduct those contributions from your taxable income at tax time?
+Why not contribute to a traditional IRA instead and deduct those contributions from your taxable income at tax time?

 First, not everyone can make deductible contributions to a traditional IRA.
 The IRS limits your deductible contributions if you or your spouse are covered by a retirement plan through your employer.
 Some income limits also apply.
 Some taxpayers find that they have no other choice but to make nondeductible contributions if they want to save more for retirement.

 The growth of nondeductible contributions is tax-deferred.
-You don't have to pay taxes on it until you withdraw it.
-But you don't have to pay taxes on your contributions at that time because you've already been taxed on that money.
+You don't have to pay taxes on any gains until you withdraw them.
+But you don't have to pay taxes on your own contributions because you've already been taxed on that money.
 Your nondeductible contributions serve as your basis in the IRA for tax purposes.